RoryTHWu/rorythwu.github.io/content/authors/admin/_index.md

     url: https://www.emory.edu/

 # Short bio (displayed in user profile at end of posts)
-bio:  I am currently pursuing a dual major in Mathematics and Biology at Emory University.
+bio:  I am currently pursuing a dual major in Applied Mathematics and Biology at Emory University.
 My academic interests are primarily focused on medical imaging.
-I am especially intrigued by the potential of nanoscience and AI in advancing medical imaging.
+I am especially intrigued by the potential of nanoscience and AI in revolutionize imaging techniques for medical diagnosis and treatment.
+In addition, I serve as the 2024-2025 Co-President of Emory International Pre-Health Organization.
+Please follow us at Instagram if you are interested.
+Feel free to reach out at any time!

 # Interests to show in About widget
 interests: